amypellegrini/JazzPianoTV/posts/10-08-2015-first-post.md

 JazzPianoTV is the result of many years of work and constant dedication both to music as much as to the web-applications development world.

+Here you will find exercises, videos, articles and many other resources

 I hope you enjoy it!